tsi logo

 The Hard Data You Need

 The TSI P-Trak Ultrafine Particle Counter and AeroTrak Handheld Particle Counter Model 9306 bundle provides a powerful solution for professionals assessing post-fire urban wildfire smoke hazards in homes and commercial buildings.
 The P-Trak Ultrafine Particle Counter detects and tracks airborne ultrafine particles, helping investigators identify contamination sources, while the AeroTrak 9306 Handheld Particle Counter delivers precise measurement of particle concentrations across multiple size ranges.
-Together, these instruments enable Industrial Hygiene Investigators, Insurance Loss Adjusters, and Consultants to accurately quantify airborne contaminants, assess indoor air quality, and determine whether structures are safe for occupancy or require remediation.
+Together, these instruments can help enable Industrial Hygiene Investigators, Insurance Loss Adjusters, and Consultants to accurately quantify airborne contaminants, assess indoor air quality, and may help to determine whether structures are safe for occupancy or require remediation.

 Request For Quote